-In 2019, Geoff Hirai begins his fourth season as the head coach of the Seattle U softball program.
-A member of the coaching staff at three major conference schools over the past 10 years, Hirai was named head softball coach of the Redhawks prior to the 2016 season.
+In 2020, Geoff Hirai begins his fifth season as the head coach of the Seattle U softball program.
+He took SU to its first-ever Division I NCAA Tournament in 2019, as the Redhawks claimed their first-ever WAC regular-season and WAC Tournament crowns.
+A member of the coaching staff at three major conference schools, Hirai was named head softball coach of the Redhawks prior to the 2016 season.

 The 2018 campaign was a historic one for SU.
 Hirai took the Redhawks to the brink of their first-ever WAC regular-season title as Seattle U won 33 games, setting a Division I-program record.
 Madison Cathcart became the first player in program history to be named all-region, as the first baseman earned NFCA All-Region First Team recognition following a fantastic season.
 Cathcart set eight individual school records, led the WAC in six statistical categories and ranked in the top 12 nationally in six categories.

 Hirai led SU to wins over Oregon State, an NCAA Tournament qualifier, and Stanford.
 Seven Redhawks earned All-WAC honors, setting a program record.

 In 2017, Hirai got Seattle U within three outs of the program's first WAC Championship.
 The Redhawks defeated Utah Valley and host New Mexico State to advance to the title game, as Andie Larkins' tremendous pitching efforts led the way.
 SU and NM State squared off in an epic conference championship, with both teams rallying from multi-run deficits.
 Home runs by Maddy Kristjanson and Kayla Gonzales gave the Redhawks the lead, but the Aggies escaped with a 15-14 win and then claimed the victory in the winner-take-all contest that followed.